 Professor Kern teaches courses in French linguistics, applied linguistics and foreign language pedagogy.
-His research interests include second language acquisition, psycholinguistics, sociolinguistics, reading, writing, and technology.
+He served from 2006-2022 as Director of the Berkeley Language Center, and his research interests include second language acquisition, psycholinguistics, sociolinguistics, reading, writing, and technology.
 He is currently beginning work on a book dealing with UC students’ experiences during study abroad.

 “Technology and Language Learning,” in Li Wei, Zhu Hua, and James Simpson (Eds.)
-Routledge Handbook of Applied Linguistics (New Edition).
-New York: Routledge (in press).
+Routledge Handbook of Applied Linguistics (Second Edition).
+New York: Routledge (2024).

 “Research Perspectives on Virtual Intercultural Exchange in Language Education” (with Geneviève Zarate and Anthony Liddicoat) in Anthippi Potolia and Martine Derivry (eds.)
 Virtual Exchange for Intercultural Language Learning And Teaching: Fostering Communication for the Digital Age.
 Routledge (2023).

 “Toward the Greening of the Intermediate French Language Curriculum,” with Vesna Rodic, in María de la Fuente (ed.)
 Education for Sustainable Development in Foreign Language Learning: Content-Based Instruction in college-level curricula.
 New York: Routledge (2022).

 “25 Years of Digital Literacies in CALL.”
 Language Learning & Technology 25(3), 2021, pp. 132–150. http://hdl.handle.net/10125/73453.